 It is a metric that is used to define the statistical significance of the lift that is being observed.
 Based on observations, it can be said that the results that are statistically significant at 95% confidence level or higher can be used for business decision making.
 The statistically significant results that are around 80% confidence level or higher can be used for directional purposes.

 Can be described as an area of sight or a field of view for a given individual.
 Is usually represented as a 120° cone.

-Crowd Analysis can be described as the interpretation of movement data that is based on the natural movement of groups of objects.
-The process uses human body masses as subjects for crowd tracking analysis that investigates crowd movements and pattern changes of the movement.
-The data can be used to predict future crowd movement, crowd density, and plant responses to potential events such as those that require evacuation routes.
+Crowd Analysis is a term used to describe the interpretation of data based on the natural movement of groups of objects.
+The process uses human body masses as subjects for crowd tracking analysis and investigates crowd movements and pattern changes of the movement.
+The data can be used to predict future crowd movement, crowd density, and to plan responses to potential events such as those that require evacuation routes.
 Crowd analysis has many application fields that can range from video game crowd simulation to security and surveillance.